Back Health

 Don't sleep on your stomach.
 Sleeping on your side is best.

 Practice good spine hygiene... sit up straight.
 If you're using a laptop, use it with an external keyboard and elevate the screen to head height (or use an elevated external screen).
+When sitting, always use a lumbar support (I like McGill's inflatable lumbar support because it's adjustable for different chairs).

 Walk fast; slow "mall walking" is more painful since you spend more time with weight on your spine.
 Walk leading with your chest and your shoulders on your back, but without your chin jutting out.